JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 If there is no scrutinee, it is not immediately clear what the meaning of an expression without clauses, i.e. the expression `case of {}`, should be, since the number of arguments to the anonymous function is not specified.
-User might expect this to compile if the `-XEmptyCase` extension is enabled.
+Users might expect this to compile if the `-XEmptyCase` extension is enabled.
 However, due to the inherent ambiguity, this proposal does not allow a `case` expression that lacks both a scrutinee and clauses.
 Other approaches are possible, see